boardgameio/boardgame.io/CONTRIBUTING.md

 $ npm run test:coverage
 ```

-Please commit your changes to a separate topic branch (either in your
-clone or fork) so that we can work together making changes to it
+Please commit your changes to a separate branch so that we can
-before it is ready to be merged.
+work together making changes to it before it is ready to be merged.

 ## Issue tracker